mapbox/Fingertips/README.md

 ## License

-Copyright (c) 2011-2013 MapBox, Inc.
+Copyright (c) 2011-2014 Mapbox, Inc.

 The Fingertips library should be accompanied by a LICENSE file.
 This file contains the license relevant to this distribution.
-If no license exists, please contact [MapBox](http://mapbox.com).
+If no license exists, please contact [Mapbox](http://mapbox.com).